Official: Trump wants to slash EPA workforce, budget

-WASHINGTON (AP) — The former head of President Donald Trump’s transition team at the Environmental Protection Agency said Thursday he expects the new administration to seek significant budget and staff cuts.
+WASHINGTON (AP) — The former head of President Donald Trump’s transition team at the Environmental Protection Agency says he expects the new administration to seek significant budget and staff cuts.

 Asked what he would personally like to see, however, Ebell said slashing the agency’s size by about half would be a good start.